10 Best HVAC Companies in Ferndale, MI

 When picking an HVAC company, choose one with technicians that have the appropriate training, licenses, and experience.
 In all states, HVAC contractors must obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is mandatory for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 Contractors must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled at the state level.

 HVAC contractors in Michigan are required to be licensed as Mechanical Contractors via the Department of Licensing and Regulatory Affairs (LARA).
 Contractors must have at least three years of experience and must pass an exam.
 Licenses can be verified on LARA's website.
 You should also look at reviews and complaints on sites like the Better Business Bureau (BBB), Yelp, and Google Reviews.
-Choose a company with positive reviews and testimonials about great customer experiences.
+Choose a company with positive reviews and reports of great customer experiences.

 Understand Work Details